khangtictoc/NT534.M21.ANTN-Advanced-Network-Security/README.md

 ## Further demonstration:

-You can add more node between Worker 1 and Worker 2 and set more rules/policies and observe the result.
+You can add more pods between Worker 1 and Worker 2 and set more rules/policies to observe the result.
 Happy testing !!!!

 ## Reference: